Ladd's Procedure (Malrotation)

 Volvulus with ischemic bowel

-If bowel is frankly necrotic, resect and create ostomies rather than anastomosis.
-Plan second-look laparotomy at 24-48 hours for borderline viability.
-Document extent of ischemia and residual bowel length (short gut risk if <75 bowel cm ileocecal p small valve).< without>
+If bowel is frankly necrotic, resect and create ostomies rather than anastomosis (44125, 19.53 wRVU).
+Plan second-look laparotomy at 24-48 hours for borderline viability — use modifier -58 (planned staged).
+Document extent of ischemia and residual bowel length; short gut risk if residual small bowel <75 cm (term infant normal range 150-250 cm).

 Laparoscopic Ladd's procedure